tnovas/streamlabs/README.md

 ```

 ## Get Donations:
-For get donations you have to make a call 'getDonations' with limit of collection
+For get donations you have to make a call `getDonations` with limit of collection

 ```
 function getDonations(donations) {